-Citation information was retrieved from our e-citation program.
-Capture date was July 6, 2018.
-Wyoming was in the converting stage from handwritten to e-citations and those citations are only available from the Wyoming Supreme

-Court and are archived.
+Citation information was retrieved from our Brazos and E-citation programs.
+Capture date was July 1, 2021.
+Wyoming was in the converting stage from handwritten to e-citations and those citations are only available from the Wyoming Supreme Court and are archived.
 Records department has downsized and are not inputting citations and warnings on a consistent basis as there is no monetary value tied to them so the figure would not be accurate.
-Wyoming does conduct CMV traffic enforcement without an inspection and non-CMV traffic enforcement stops, these stops are not expended to the MCSAP grant.
+If an inspector does conduct CMV traffic enforcement without an inspection, it is not expended to the MCSAP grant.
+Those numbers are not recorded as they are not part of the MCSAP program.